blackchip-org/zc/README.md

 been my tool of choice.
 I thought it would be fun to write a calculator myself but with some items from my wish list built in.
 Those items are:

-- A Stack based calculator.
+- A stack -based calculator.
 Typing in a value places it on the stack.
 An operation consumes values on the stack and places its results back on the stack.
 - To minimize the use of the shift key.
 Instead of using `+` for addition,